NuuttiBoi/SportApp/README.md

 After successfully running the SportsLogger application, you will be presented with a console menu that provides several options.
 Follow the steps below to effectively use the application:

  **Starting the Application**:
-   - Run the application as described in the [Getting Started](#getting-started) section.
+   - Run the application from the SportLogger class.
-   - Once the application starts, you will see the main menu.

 **Menu Options**:
    The menu displays the following options: